 Positive touch can bring comfort and a sense of peace and calmness to adults in hospitals and care homes.
-We talk to Best Practice winner, Clare Gibbons from New Zealand, about her one-to-one sessions of Story Massage for clients living with dementia, memory loss and those having experienced trauma.
+We talk to Clare Gibbons from New Zealand, about her one-to-one sessions of the Story Massage in care homes for clients living with dementia, memory loss and those having experienced trauma.

-What are the benefits of Story Massage for adults in care homes?
+What are the benefits of Story Massage in care homes?

 It never ceases to amaze me how positive touch, where appropriate on the body, can have such a wonderful calming effect for the receiver.
-I find that a client who is slow and non-communicative to begin with, shows signs of being uplifted and definitely more peaceful after a session.
+I find that clients who is slow and non-communicative to begin with start to show signs of being uplifted and they are definitely more peaceful after a session.
 Not only is their communication more open, but the client often wants to talk and express themselves (as best they can).
 The client is positive, more co-ordinated and generally more receptive to the world around them.

-As a trained reflexologist, I find that Story Massage works well alongside reflexology for dementia clients and those in facilities such as hospitals and recovery units.
-The Story Massage helps to relax them and seems to enhance the benefits of reflexology.
+As a trained reflexologist, I find that the Story Massage Programme works well alongside reflexology for dementia clients and those in facilities such as hospitals and recovery units.
+Story Massage in care homes helps residents to relax and this seems to enhance the benefits of reflexology.

-Can you give an example of how Story Massage has made a difference?
+Can you give an example of how the Story Massage Programme has made a difference?

 One client who particularly benefitted from Story Massage had been admitted to hospital (and then later a care facility) after a fall.
 This was a traumatic event for her.
 It was noticeable in the early weeks and the beginning stages of her rehabilitation that she was confused and sometimes unable to understand and grasp what was going on.
 Because of the trauma she was confused and unable to understand what was going on.
 To this day, she is unable to remember what caused her fall.